 Fame and celebrity, wealth, status, good looks and height all can be captivating.
 Being high up in any positive trait--smart, athletic, funny as well as physically tall or high in status—conveys empowerment.
 Does being famous or exceptional in some way also mean that someone will be a good partner in love and life?
 Maybe, and maybe not.
 If being outstanding leads to feeling above others, the person who looks so special may turn out to be a potent inducer of depression, anger and anxiety in partners.

-Tall man syndrome is my name for a pattern of narcissism I have seen all too often in my clinical practice.
-As a psychologist who specializes in working with high level professional and business people, I have learned from my clients that being extra-smart, extra-handsome, especially athletic or outstanding in any way--including for women, being extra-attractive-- can have its costs.
+Tall man syndrome is the name I have given to a pattern of behavior that I have seen all too often in my clinical practice.
+As a psychologist who specializes in working with high level professional and business people, I have learned from my clients that being extra-smart, extra-handsome, especially athletic or outstanding in any way—including for women who are extra-attractive, wealthy, smart, or succtessful in their careers—can have bring risks.
 Success and respect from others can breed narcissistic habits.

 Narcissism is a tendency to believe that it's all about me and therefore that what you say doesn't matter.
 Height and other specialness factors can lead someone to feel that he or she is above others in all ways.
 I am better than you, and I am generally right.
 When your viewpoint differs from mine, what you say, think, or would like therefore must be wrong so I react to what you say with dismissal or disparagement.

-Tall man syndrome also creates a feeling of being above the rules that everyone else is expected to follow.
+Tall man syndrome occurs when someone who is larger (in having more money, more prestige, a larger voice, being a better athlete —not necessarily by being physically tall) develops a belief that she or he is above the rules that everyone else is expected to follow.
 Narcissists typically believe the rules don't apply to me.

 While people prone to depression tend to feel negative about themselves, seeing yourself as too special, too entitled to special privileges, and too above everyone else can be debilitating in an opposite way.
 Being too high on yourself invites relationship and marriage problems.

 Perhaps the tall man syndrome accounts for why the folks who look most physically attractive often turn out to have difficulties sustaining long-term love relationships.
 Beautiful women who have been successful at work and handsome men with muscular bodies, positions of power and charismatic personalities can turn out to be excessively egocentric.
+They mistakenly feel more important than others, talk too much about themselves, and listen too little to others.
 It's all about me.

 Why do so many who look so good turn out to engage in problematic behavior patterns?